mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Java - Installing a Web Crawler based on Solr and Nutch.md

 #### Solr debugging note.

-To deal with an “undefined field text” message open `solrconfig.xml` and defaults in the Solr search handler.
+To deal with an “undefined field text” error message when using the Solr web interface, just open `solrconfig.xml` and defaults in the Solr search handler.

     sudo nano /opt/solr/example/solr/conf/solrconfig.xml